The physicist studies and analyzes the properties and

 Your task -

 Visit the links below.
-Record your
+Record your responses to each

 task.
 Read to find details to complete the following: